7 Easy White Background Photography Tips

 3. Use a seamless backdrop

 If you’re shooting in a studio, then you may already have cloth or paper backdrops available.
 For example, many of the venues and studios available on Peerspace come with the option to rent photo and video equipment directly from your host.
-Otherwise, you should consider investing in seamless paper backdrops, which are long-lasting and portable.

 Why are paper backdrops best for white background photography?
 While they’re heavier and easier to tear than muslin backdrops, they’re less likely to appear dirty or wrinkled.
 You don’t have to iron or steam them before your shoot.
 And, their uniform color means you can easily make adjustments in post-production.